codefornl/INSPIRE-Coverages/docs/nutshell.md

 ## Coverage Domain

-XXX

-Instead, all we need to define the basic grid are:
+The Coverage Domain defines a regular grid over the area for which data is to be provided.
+In order to define this grid, one must specify the following values:
 - The origin: a point from which we start our grid
 - 2 offset vectors: these are usually expressed as E(ast) and N(orth) or X and Y
 - Extent: how many steps do we take in each direction